-The simple present is a verb tense with two main uses.
-We use the simple present tense when an action is happening right now, or when it happens regularly (or unceasingly, which is why it’s sometimes called present indefinite).
-Depending on the person, the simple present tense is formed by using the root form or by adding s or es to the end.
+- The simple present is a verb tense with two main uses.
+Use the simple present tense when an action is happening right now or when it happens regularly (or unceasingly, which is why it’s sometimes called present indefinite).

 How to form the simple present

-In the simple present, most regular verbs use the root form, except in the third-person singular (which ends in s).
+The simple present tense is used to describe actions happening now or regularly.
+In the simple present, most regular verbs use the root form, except in the third-person singular (which ends in s or es).

 For a few verbs, the third-person singular ends with es instead of s.
 Typically, these are verbs whose root form ends in o, ch, sh, th, ss, gh, or z.

-For most regular verbs, you put the negation of the verb before the verb, e.g., “She won’t go” or “I don’t smell anything.”
+For most regular verbs, you put the negation of the verb before the verb.

 The verb to be is irregular: